New moka: how to have a good coffee right away

 The last phase consists of steeping the new moka with the smell of coffee.
 To do this, just make some "disposable" coffee, that is, you have to load the moka pot with water as we usually do and then add just a teaspoon of coffee powder to the filter.
 This task must be repeated at least 2-3 times.
 Then, the new moka will begin to absorb the coffee aroma.
 This happens because the oils and waxes present in the coffee release a patina inside the filter which will act as an insulator from the metal.

-The maintenance of the moka is very important, after use it should always be washed carefully but only with hot water.
-Soap should never be used otherwise it could break the insulating film left by the coffee oils and leave an unpleasant detergent taste.
-After washing, the moka must always be dried very well to prevent mold from forming.
+Maintaining the moka pot clean and in good shape is vital for safely brewing consistently great coffee.
+After using it, be sure to carefully wash it only with hot water.
+Soap should not be used to clean a moka pot, otherwise it could break the insulating film left by the coffee oils and leave an unpleasant detergent taste.
+After rinsing it with hot water, make sure to dry the moka very well to prevent mold from forming and to prevent rust from forming.

 chevron_left Back to Blog page